goodekat/LIME-diagnostics-paper/README.md

   - case = ID number associated with the bullet-land signature comparison
   - land\_id1 = ID associated with the first bullet-land in the comparison.
-The format is ‘study-barrel number-bullet number-land number’.
+The format is ‘study - barrel number - bullet number - land number’
   - land\_id2 = ID associated with the second bullet-land in the comparison.
-Again, the format is ‘study-barrel number-bullet number-land number’.
+Again, the format is ‘study - barrel number - bullet number - land number’
   - ccf, rough\_cor, D, sd\_D, matches, mismatches, cms, non\_cms, and
     sum\_peaks = comparison features of the two bullet-land signatures.
-    See XXX for definitions of these features.
+    See XXX for definitions of these features
   - samesource = indicator variable specifying whether the two bullet-lands are a match
   - rfscore = the random forest score associated with the comparison in